 Within ten (10) business days from completion of the hearing, the Hearing Committee will make a final decision.
-Decisions will be made by majority vote of the committee members and be submitted to the fellow and to the site training director.
+Decisions will be made by majority vote of the committee members and be submitted to the fellow, to the site training director, and to the consortium director.

-If a fellow is dissatisfied with the Hearing Committee's decision, they may appeal the decision to the KPNC Director of Mental Health Training (or their designee), who will consult with management personnel including those who were not part of the committee.
+If a fellow is dissatisfied with the Hearing Committee's decision, they may appeal the decision to the regional training director (or their designee), who will consult with management personnel including those who were not part of the committee.

-The fellow must submit their written appeal, along with a copy of the original written challenge, to the KPNC Director of Mental Health Training (or their designee) within ten (10) business days from the date of the Hearing Committee's decision.
+The fellow must submit their written appeal, along with a copy of the original written challenge to the regional training director (or their designee) within ten (10) business days from the date of the Hearing Committee's decision.
 This written appeal shall include the following information:

-- 1. Name of fellow - 2.
-Current date
+- 1. Name of fellow

+- 2. Current date

-- 3. Date and description of Hearing Committee decision under appeal - 4.
-Explanation of fellow's disagreement and basis for appeal - 5.
-Resolution sought
+- 3. Date and description of Hearing Committee decision under appeal

+- 4. Explanation of fellow's disagreement and basis for appeal

+- 5. Resolution sought

-Within ten (10) business days after receipt of the appeal, the regional training director (or their designee) will review the decision along with the fellow's appeal and either accept or reject the committee's recommendations.
+Within ten (10) business days after receipt of the appeal, the regional training director (or designee) will review the decision along with the fellow's appeal and either accept or reject the committee's recommendations.

-If the KPNC Director of Mental Health Training (or their designee) accepts the Hearing Committee's recommendations, they will inform the site training director who, in turn, will inform the fellow and the primary supervisor of the decision.
-If the KPNC Director of Mental Health Training (or designee) rejects the Hearing Committee's recommendations, they may either refer the matter back to the Hearing Committee for further consideration (such as to gather more information) or make a final decision at that time.
+If the regional training director accepts the Hearing Committee's recommendations, they will inform the site training director who, in turn, will inform the fellow, the primary supervisor and the consortium director of the decision.
+If the regional training director rejects the Hearing Committee's recommendations, they may either refer the matter back to the Hearing Committee for further consideration (such as to gather more information) or make a final decision at that time.

-The KPNC Director of Mental Health Training (or their designee) will inform the site training director of any rescission.
-The site training director will in turn inform the fellow and the fellow's supervisors/training faculty.
-The fellow may appeal the KPNC Director of Mental Health Training's final decision by contacting an HR consultant and the department manager.
+The regional training director will inform the site training director of any rescission.
+The site training director will in turn inform the fellow, the consortium director, and the fellow's supervisors/training faculty.
+The fellow may appeal the regional training director's final decision by contacting an HR consultant and the department manager.